 - The strongest passwords/PINS comprise a chain of four unrelated common words.

 Monitor your accounts frequently

-- Monitor your financial accounts frequently, and be sure to look for unusual withdrawals, deposits and transactions.
+- Monitor your financial accounts frequently, and be sure to look for suspicious activity, profile changes, withdrawals or loans.
 Voya’s online account access and mobile app make monitoring your account easy.

 - Sign up for electronic delivery of important documents.

 - Immediately review your statements and transaction confirmations to verify if the activity is legitimate.
 If you notice anything suspicious, contact Voya immediately.